arthurelmes/sat-city/README.md

  This will create a local file called `.python-version` that will activate your chosen python environment when you `cd` into this project's root dir.
 Use python version 3.10.

+ Using `pip-compile` requires installation of `pip-tools` via pip.
+Then, use `pip-compile -o requirements.txt --resolver=backtracking requirements.in` to create a requirements.txt file with all dependencies wrangled.
+The idea for requirements.in is to specify and pin requirements loosely;
+ `pip-compile` then creates a fully specified, tightly-pinned environment definition.
+Then, use the regular `pip install -r requirements.txt` to actually install all the libraries.